-Inflammation is a critical factor for our overall health, from pain to bone health, obesity, gut function, heart health, liver function, brain function, memory & cognition, immune response and even your hair, skin & nails.
+Inflammation is a critical factor for your overall health, from pain to bone health, obesity, gut function, heart health, liver function, brain function, memory & cognition, immune response and even your hair, skin & nails.

-There are two types of inflammation, acute and chronic.
+There are two types of inflammation:

 - Acute inflammation is your body’s natural defence against damaged cells, viruses and other harmful invaders, helping the body to heal.